“The music is within your head, your soul, your spirit, and this is all I did when I sat at the piano. I just go within.” – Alice Coltrane

-Alice Coltrane did not have the far-reaching impact of her husband John and was often overshadowed by his greatness.
-But much like A Love Supreme, Alice’s music was truly transcendental and this album is a great introduction to her mystical sound.
-Spirituality ran throughout her musical life from the time she started as a church organist and classical pianist before giving herself over to jazz as an expression of her own creativity.
-It was John who opened the door even wider, as he taught her about Eastern religions and philosophies and encouraged her to meditate.
+Alice Coltrane did not have the far-reaching impact of her husband and was often overshadowed by his greatness.
+But like John Coltrane’s A Love Supreme, Alice’s music was truly transcendental and this album is a great introduction to her mystical sound.

+Her music paralleled her spiritual development as Alice created her own divine musical language.
 Journey in Satchidananda is a fusion of modal jazz, African and Indian blues, Middle Eastern music and drone music with Alice’s harp and piano playing at the forefront.
 She is joined by saxophonist Pharoah Sanders, Cecil McBee and Charlie Haden on bass, Tulsi on tamboura, Vishnu Wood on oud, Majid Shabazz on bells and tambourine, and Rashid Ali on drums.

 My friend’s child said of Alice Coltrane’s music, “It sounds like a miracle.”
 Whether or not you follow the Vedantic teachings, you may also temporarily achieve a higher state of consciousness while listening to this album.
 Take the journey.

-by Colleen Murphy
+by Colleen ‘Cosmo’ Murphy